Ikhlakh/Mnist-Fashion-Classification-DL-Project/README.md

 # Mnist-Fashion-Classification-DL-Project
-Mnist-Fashion Classification (By ANN &amp; RNN) model Predict The Customer Choice Using ANN And RNN
+Mnist-Fashion Classification (By ANN & RNN) model Predict The Customer Choice Using ANN And RNN

 ANN in 1st ZIP FIle